No more demarcation line/blend

 Then I started seeing the trend of young women bleaching and dyeing their hair silver on purpose.

-This led me to browse on Pinterest and Instagram, and I saw many beautiful women of all ages ROCKING their natural (and long) silver hair.
-And I wondered every time I dyed it, “What if I’m covering up something cool?
+This led me to browse Pinterest and Instagram, where I saw many beautiful women of all ages rocking their natural (and long) silver hair.
+Every time I dyed it, I wondered, “What if I’m covering up something cool?
 What if I’m one of the cool kids, and I don’t even know it?
 Why not find out?”

-I credit the Instagram lovely @silverdisobedience with being my first true inspiration.
+I credit the lovely Instagram user @silverdisobedience with being my first true inspiration.

 At 13 months into my “cold turkey” transition, I started thinking, “Why not try bleaching it myself?”